Eanflæd: Widow, abbess, saint

 Perhaps several years after Oswiu's death, Eanflæd retired to the monastery at Whitby.
 This monastery was closely associated with her royal family and many members were buried there.
 Divisions within the Northumbrian church led to the Synod of Whitby held at this monastery in 664, during which Oswiu had agreed to settle a calendar controversy about Easter by adopting the Roman dating method.
 Whitby Abbey was a double monastery, housing the nuns and monks in separate quarters although they shared the church and religious rites.
 Following the death of her kinswoman and the founding abbess of the monastery, Hild, in 680 Eanflæd became abbess jointly with her daughter Ælfflæd.
-She died in the reign of her stepson, Aldfrith (685–704).
+She remained there until her death, during in the reign of her stepson, Aldfrith (685–704).
 During this time, the remains of King Edwin were reburied at Whitby.

 Some late sources give the feast day of Eanflæd as 24 November.
 Along with Edwin, Oswiu, Hilda, and later, Ælfflæd, she was buried at Whitby.
-William of Malmesbury believed that her remains later had been removed to Glastonbury Abbey where a monument to her was said to exist in the twelfth century.
+William of Malmesbury believed that her remains later had been removed to Glastonbury Abbey, where a monument to her was said to exist in the twelfth century.